A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding

 \subsection{Data Preparation and Preprocessing}

-As shown in Figure~\ref{fig:pipeline} (Step 1), we collect about 33,252 hours of data from diverse sources such as radio dramas, cartoons, and comedy sketches (Table~\ref{tab:source_hours_final_samples}).
-Using the Emilia-Pipeline \cite{he2024emilia}, we preprocess the data with standardization, source separation, and speaker diarization to extract single-speaker segments.
-Voice activity detection (VAD) removes silence, followed by transcription with Whisper-large-v3 \cite{radford2023robust} and Paraformer-zh \cite{gao2022paraformer}.
-Segments with WER~$>20\%$ or DNSMOS~$<1.0$ are filtered out to ensure high-quality speech.
-This process also produces segment and word-level timestamps for further processing.
+As shown in Fig.~\ref{fig:pipeline} (Step 1), we first gather in-the-wild data from various sources, such as movies and cartoons.
+Using the Emilia-Pipeline~\cite{he2024emilia}, we preprocess the data through standardization, source separation, and speaker diarization to extract single-speaker segments.
+Voice activity detection (VAD) removes silence, followed by transcription with Whisper-Large-V3~\cite{radford2023robust} and Paraformer-zh~\cite{gao2022paraformer}.
+Segments with WER~$>20\%$ or DNSMOS~$<1.0$ are filtered to ensure high-quality speech.
+This process also yields segment- and word-level timestamps for further processing.